Welcome to

 Learn electric bass with a local Manchester teacher — in person or online.

-Teachers near Manchester
+Our Bass Teachers in Manchester

-Browse a few nearby teachers to get started — or search again above to refine.
+Browse local bass teachers to get started, or search again above to find the nearest bass teacher to you.

-About bass lessons in Manchester
+About Bass lessons in Manchester

 Find bass teachers in Manchester offering modern technique, theory and ensemble coaching for all levels.